mapping-commons/sssom/SSOM.md

   * CSV
 	* RDF

-## The SSSOM Method Vocabulary
+## The SSSOM Match Type Vocabulary

-The SSSOM Vocabulary is a Controlled Vocabulary (CV) for representing the method by which a mapping was produced.
+The SSSOM Vocabulary is a Controlled Vocabulary (CV) for representing the type of matches by which a mapping was produced.

 | Term | Label | Description | Parent |
 | ---- | ----- | ----------- | ------ |